typesafehub/sbt-conductr/README.md

-conduct run            | Runs a bundle given a bundle id with an optional absolute scale value specified with --scale conduct stop           | Stops all executions of a bundle given a bundle id conduct unload         | Unloads a bundle entirely (requires that the bundle has stopped executing everywhere)
+conduct run            | Runs a bundle given a bundle id with an optional absolute scale value specified with --scale conduct stop           | Stops all executions of a bundle given a bundle id conduct unload         | Unloads a bundle entirely (requires that the bundle has stopped executing everywhere) conduct logs           | Retrieves log messages of a given bundle conduct events         | Retrieves events of a given bundle

 In addition the following settings are available: